dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/protecting-connection-strings-and-other-configuration-information-vb.md

 `Data Source=.\SQLEXPRESS; AttachDbFilename=|DataDirectory|\NORTHWND.MDF; Integrated Security=True; User Instance=True`

 The Integrated Security=True and lack of a username and password indicate that Windows authentication is being used.
-In some connection strings the term Trusted Connection=Yes or Integrated Security=SSPI is used instead of Integrated Security=True , but all three indicate the use of Windows authentication.
+In some connection strings the term Trusted Connection=Yes or Integrated Security=SSPI is used instead of Integrated Security=True, but all three indicate the use of Windows authentication.

 The following example shows a connection string that uses SQL authentication.
 Note the credentials embedded within the connection string: